pawelrybacki/pawelrybacki.github.io/content/authors/admin/_index.md

 I believe that data-driven research is a power for good.
 I seek to join projects that have a positive impact—starting with a single organization and eventually reaching the common good of all.

-(The website is under construction.
-Check back for more stories and projects from me!)

 {{< icon name="download" pack="fas" >}} Download my {{% staticref "uploads/resume.pdf" %}}resumé{{% /staticref %}}.